 - If you're a member of the Department of Defense, including U.S. Military Academy at West Point, U.S. Air Force Academy, U.S. Naval Academy or U.S. Coast Guard Academy.

 - If you have a credit card or are part of a loyalty program that pays part or all of your TSA PreCheck fee.
 Participating organizations can be found here.

 - If your company reimburses you for TSA PreCheck due to frequent travel for work.

-- If you travel a few times per year to see family out of state or simply enjoy more than one vacation per year, the cost per trip becomes increasingly smaller while the perks look more and more beneficial.
+- If you travel even a few times per year, the cost per trip becomes increasingly smaller while the perks look more and more beneficial.

-- If you travel frequently for work, TSA PreCheck can make traveling much more comfortable and convenient.
-Your time is valuable and you need to get to and from your gates in a timely fashion.
+- If you travel frequently for work, TSA PreCheck can make traveling more comfortable and convenient.
 Plus, your company may likely reimburse you for the cost of the membership.

-- If you only ever travel with your children, and they’re 13 or older, they’ll need their own TSA PreCheck membership to skip the standard security line.
-Paying $85 per person in a family of three or more may outweigh the benefits of the faster line if your whole family rarely travels.
+- You only travel with your children, and they're 13 or older—because they'll need their own TSA PreCheck membership to skip the standard security line.
+The added cost may outweigh the benefits of the faster line if your family rarely travels.